Crosby, Stills, Nash & Young: CSNY, reconciliation and further estrangement: 1973–1976

 Shortly thereafter, Crosby and Nash signed a separate contract with ABC Records and began to tour regularly again, playing a more intimate array of sports arenas, outdoor festivals and theaters.
-During this period they produced two studio albums, Wind on the Water (No. 4) in 1975 and Whistling Down the Wire (No. 26) in 1976 (both being certified gold in the US), and the 1977 concert album Crosby-Nash Live.
+During this period they produced two studio albums, Wind on the Water (No. 6) in 1975 and Whistling Down the Wire (No. 26) in 1976 (both being certified gold in the US), and the 1977 concert album Crosby-Nash Live (No. 52).
 Along with Drummond (retained from the 1974 CSNY tour), they continued to use the sidemen from the ensemble known as The Section from their first LP.
 This crack session group (wryly rechristened The Mighty Jitters by Crosby in a nod to the era's endemic cocaine use) contributed to records by myriad other Los Angeles-based artists in the seventies, such as Carole King, James Taylor, and Jackson Browne.
 Throughout the mid-70s, Crosby and Nash also lent their harmonies to a range of recordings, including Taylor's "Mexico", Joni Mitchell's "Free Man in Paris" and Elton John's Blue Moves.

 Meanwhile, Stills and Young returned to their own careers.
 Stills released an eponymous album in June 1975 (No. 19), a live album in December 1975 (Stephen Stills Live, No. 42) and in May 1976 another studio album (Illegal Stills, No. 31).
 Young, in 1975, belatedly released Tonight's the Night at the recommendation of Band bassist/vocalist Rick Danko (No. 25) and thence Zuma (No. 25), a new album primarily recorded with Crazy Horse that also featured one song recorded by CSNY in the June 1974 sessions.
-None of these solo albums initially attained n RIAA certification in the United States, although Zuma was ultimately certified gold in 1997.
+None of these solo albums initially attained RIAA certification in the United States, although Zuma was ultimately certified gold in 1997.
 Following the lead of Crosby and Nash, they briefly united for a one-off album and tour credited to the Stills-Young Band, Long May You Run (1976, No. 26), which was certified gold in 1977.
 Although the Miami-based sessions for this album briefly metamorphosed into the third attempt at a CSNY reunion album, Stills and Young wiped the vocal contributions of the other pair off the master tape when Crosby & Nash were obligated to leave the sessions to finish Whistling Down the Wire in Los Angeles.
-As Stills and Young embarked on a tour to promote the album in the summer of 1976, the old tensions between the pair resurfaced, exemplified by Stills' insistence that professional studio musicians back them rather than Young's preferred Crazy Horse.
+As Stills and Young embarked on a tour to promote the album in the summer of 1976, the old tensions between the pair resurfaced, exemplified by Stills's insistence that professional studio musicians back them rather than Young's preferred Crazy Horse.
 After a July 20, 1976, show in Columbia, South Carolina, Young's tour bus took a different direction from Stills'.
 Waiting at their next stop in Atlanta, Stills received a laconic telegram: "Dear Stephen, Funny how things that start spontaneously end that way.
 Eat a peach.
 Neil."
 Young's management claimed that he was under doctor's orders to rest and recover from an apparent throat infection, though he made up dates with Crazy Horse later in the year.
 Stills was contractually bound to finish the tour alone.